Lehrer16/OSRS-Bo3-Exporter/README.md

 2. open gltf in Blender
 3. Select all meshs you want and highlight the top one then press "ctrl + J" to join meshs into one
 4. save the blender file in Bo3 Root/*New Folder*
+5. rename mesh to what you would like the models to be called
-5. select your mesh and run script
+6. select your mesh and run script
-6. After the script completes your models should be in APE
+7. After the script completes your models should be in APE